sullyj3/bit/design.md

 - dedicated duplicate button?

 ## configuration and extensibility
+### config
+- respect XDG
+- configuration needs to be easy to understand - no "highlighters"
+- maybe config with dhall?
+- provide a config subcommand that generates/opens the config file
+### extensibility
 - runs as server
 - lsp integration is important
 - how to do extensibility...? msgpack rpc like nvim?
 - maybe plugins are just in haskell?
 - plugins should have a standard configuration format and location
-- configuration needs to be easy to understand - no "highlighters"
-- maybe config with dhall?